Last Updated on Dec 20, 2022 by

 While it is difficult to analyse and arrive at the value of anything, good investors are adept at forecasting trends.
 They use mathematical reasoning and factoring in other intangibles to define stock paths, owing largely to the unpredictable nature of things.
+A stock analysis method that uses these principles is fundamental analysis.

 A note on fundamental analysis